paggeo/Custom-Arm-OS/Readme.md

 Use of Broadcom Serial Controller (BSC).

 We are gonna use BSC1.

+I2C Instructions:
+Same as with UART, we have set up.
+1. Proper functions to pins 2,3.
+2. Disabled Pull Up/Down resistors
+3. Know the exact amount of bytes to send
+4. Know the slave address
+5. Set I2C speed at a standard 100khz.

+For the pins connections you need 3 cables to connect:

+Raspberry | Nano
+GPIO2 --> |  A4
+GPIO3 --> |  A5
+GND   --> |  GND

 Tip on debugging.
 Check error.
 We were getting the “ERR” return value from the status register.
 This has to do with no ACK of slave address.
 One common cause for this issue is incorrect voltage in GPIO pins.So, we took our old trusty multimeter and saw that the voltage on the pins was indeed incorrect (lower than voltage “HIGH”).
 Thus, it was mandatory to  recheck hardware gpio settings in the kernel.
 It turned out that we had set some bits wrong. :D